arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/Analyzers.md

 To simplify query syntax ArangoSearch provides a concept of named analyzers which are merely aliases for type+configuration of IResearch analyzers.
-Management of named analyzers will be exposed in upcoming ArangoDB versions via both REST, GUI and JavaScript APIs, e.g.
+Management of named analyzers will be exposed in upcoming ArangoDB versions via REST, GUI and JavaScript APIs, e.g.

 `db._globalSettings("iresearch.analyzers")`